 $9 plus GST per student (90 minutes)

 Good manners are always in fashion!
-In this hands-on program, students will learn proper manners and deportment expectations while sipping a warm beverage and tasting freshly made scones, butter, and jam.
+In this hands-on program, students will learn proper manners and deportment expectations while sipping a warm beverage and tasting freshly made scones, butter & jam.

 Students have a first-hand experience at making ice cream the old-fashioned way!
-This fun and interactive demonstration allows students to learn by instruction and participation.
-The reward for their hard work is a sample of the real ice cream they themselves have made.
+This fun and interactive demonstration allows students to learn by instruction & participation.
+The reward for their hard work is a sample of their freshly churned ice cream.

 Students try their hand at turning apples into juice using our century-old Apple Press.
-Stories and samples are the reward for their hard work.
+Stories and samples are the rewards for their hard work.

-In this full participation add-on, students will enjoy foot stomping dances, a ducks and ptarmigan competition, egg and spoon race, and thimble find.
+In this full participation add-on, students will enjoy foot-stomping dances, ducks and ptarmigan competition, an egg and spoon race, and a thimble find.
 Games of the past have never been so much fun!

 Can’t make it to our Site?
 Let us bring history to YOU!